mustafacc/SiEPIC_Photonics_Package/README.md

 Calibrates an input spectrum response with respect to another input response

+* baseline_correction

+Calibrates an input response with respect to it's baseline

 * cutback

 Extrapolate the losses of different input data files losses using the cutback method